 i.
-Tallahassee/Leon County Commission on the Status of Women and Girls The Tallahassee/Leon County Commission on the Status of Women and Girls is a citizens advisory committee that's primary purpose is to promote awareness of issues pertaining to women and girls in Tallahassee and Leon County and to serve in an advisory role providing input to the City and County Commissions as needed.
+Tallahassee/Leon County Commission on the Status of Women and Girls ii.
+Leon County Responsible Decision Making Coalition

+The Tallahassee/Leon County Commission on the Status of Women and Girls is a citizens advisory committee that's primary purpose is to promote awareness of issues pertaining to women and girls in Tallahassee and Leon County and to serve in an advisory role providing input to the City and County Commissions as needed.
 The University is a key partner on this Commission.